Financial Support

 - Be equal to or greater than $500,000 (for Klickitat County and other areas outside metropolitan statistical areas), acquired through lawful means, and valued at fair-market value in U.S. dollars.
 The investment may be through cash, equipment, inventory, other tangible property, cash equivalents, and indebtedness secured by assets owned by the alien entrepreneur (provided that the alien entrepreneur is personally and primarily liable and that the assets of the new commercial enterprise upon which the petition is based are not used to secure any of the indebtedness).
 Note: Investment capital cannot be borrowed.

-Investment Networks
+Private Investment Networks

 ™